giriparus/s3-db-backup-cron/README.md

       # Specify AWS credentials or skip if using AWS IAM roles
       - AWS_ACCESS_KEY_ID=
       - AWS_SECRET_ACCESS_KEY=
+      # Specify only when backups need to be disabled
+      - BACKUPS_DISABLED=TRUE
     restart: always
 ```

+### NOTE

+Backups are always enabled by default.
+If you wish to disable backups, you can set the BACKUPS_DISABLED environment variable as `TRUE` or `true`.

 Using [Dockerhub](https://hub.docker.com/r/fundwave/s3-db-backup-cron)?
 Replace `build:` with `image: fundwave/s3-db-backup-cron:latest`